amzn/kotlin-inject-anvil/README.md

 ### Merging

-With `kotlin-inject` components are defined similar to the one below in order to instantiate your object graph at runtime:
+With `kotlin-inject`, components are defined similar to the one below in order to instantiate your object graph at runtime:
 ```kotlin
 @Component